 When the first MVD resolution flag of a CU is zero, or not coded for a CU (meaning all MVDs in the CU are zero), the quarter luma sample MV resolution is used for the CU.
 When a CU uses integer-luma sample MV precision or four-luma-sample MV precision, the MVPs in the AMVP candidate list for the CU are rounded to the corresponding precision.

-At encoder side, CU level RD checks are used to determine which MVD resolution is used for a CU.
-That is, the CU level RD check is performed three times, respectively, for each MVD resolution.
+In the encoder, CU-level RD checks are used to determine which MVD resolution is to be used for a CU.
+That is, the CU-level RD check is performed three times for each MVD resolution.
 To accelerate encoder speed, the following encoding schemes are applied in the JEM.

 During RD check of a CU with normal quarter luma sample MVD resolution, the motion information of the current CU (integer luma sample accuracy) is stored.
 The stored motion information (after rounding) is used as the starting point for further small range motion vector refinement during the RD check for the same CU with integer luma sample and 4 luma sample MVD resolution so that the time-consuming motion estimation process is not duplicated three times.